basarat/demo-jest/script.md

 }
 ```

-* A common additional request is to only do the math once.
+* A common additional request is to only do the multiple detection math once.
-* It is quite easy to do by simply copying these remainder checks and storing them in semantic names `isFizz` and `isBuzz`.
+* It is quite easy to do by simply move moving out these Fizz and Buzz detection experssions and storing there results in semantically named variables `isFizz` and `isBuzz`.
 Next we use these variables in our code.

 ```js
 for (let index = 1; index < 101; index++) {